{\Phi}eat: Physically Grounded Material Feature Representation: Method

 \subsection{Model Architecture}

-\methodName builds upon the vision transformer (ViT) architecture used in DINOv3~\cite{simeoni2025dinov3}, chosen for its strong representational capacity and scalability.
+\methodName builds upon the vision transformer (ViT) architecture used in DINOv3~\cite{simeoni2025dinov3}.
 The network consists of a stack of transformer encoder blocks operating on non-overlapping image patches.
 Each input image is divided into fixed-size patches of $16\times16$ pixels, which are flattened and linearly projected into patch tokens.
 A special global token (often referred to as the \code{[CLS]} token) is prepended for image-level representation.
-The model incorporates a small set of learnable ``register tokens'' that act as dedicated memory slots for global context and mitigate patch-token artefacts.
+The model incorporates a small set of learnable ``register tokens'' that act as dedicated memory slots for global context and mitigate patch-token artifacts.
 Positional information in the token embeddings is handled via the Rotary Positional Embedding (RoPE)~\cite{su2024roformer} mechanism, which supports token-sequence extrapolation and variable input resolutions.
 The tokens (global, register, patch) are fed into the transformer encoder stack, which outputs one vector for each token.
 From the final layer we extract both the patch-level features (one per patch) and the global representation vector from the \code{[CLS]} token.